Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 Accessing this property will throw if `.terminated == true`.

 ### `older`
-The next-older visible frame, in which control will resume when this frame completes.
+The `Debugger.Frame` for the next-older visible frame, in which control will resume when this frame completes.
 If there is no older frame, this is `null`.
+If there an explicitly inserted asynchronous stack trace above this frame, this is `null`, since the explicit saved frame takes priority.
 If this frame is a suspended generator or async call, this will also be `null`.

+Accessing this property will throw if `.terminated == true`.

+### `olderSavedFrame`

+If this frame has no `older` frame, this field may hold a [`SavedFrame`][saved-frame] object representing the saved asynchronous stack that triggered execution of this `Debugger.Frame` instance.

 Accessing this property will throw if `.terminated == true`.